 Restaurants With Options for Everyone

 These restaurants don’t focus on vegetarian or vegan food, but they have flavorful and a variety of options to make any veggie person happy and their meat-eating comrades as well.
-Since The Vietnam War up until the recent influx of people from Africa and the Middle East, Munich has taken in a lot of immigrants over the years.
-So, you will find a lot of amazing Vietnamese restaurants with vegan tofu bun, Middle Eastern places with great hummus, and African dining with saucy veggie stew and flatbread.
+Munich has a bounty of Vietnamese Middle Eastern spots and African dining.
 So, try something outside the box and enjoy Munich’s multicultural cuisine to try something other than a vegan avocado bowl.

 My favorite Afghani restaurant has a full page dedicated to vegan and vegetarian options that are to die for.
 They have this spicy eggplant sauce served on a bed of jasmine rice that causes me to have random cravings for it.
 The place is quite popular and reservations are recommended, but the food is worth it.
-They also have traditional Afghani options including meat kebaps to appease the meat eaters, but when they try your eggplant they might get jealous and convert 😉
+They also have traditional Afghani options including meat kebaps to appease the meat-eaters, but when they try your eggplant they might get jealous and convert 😉 They also accommodate other dietary needs such as gluten and dairy.

 This is a very local recommendation, and I love coming here for Saturday brunch and getting their vegan breakfast with stuffed avocado, couscous, and perfectly cooked tomatoes for breakfast.
 They have a vegetarian breakfast as well with plenty of cheese options and even some good old fashion bacon for the rest of the group.